Training-Free Sketch-Guided Diffusion with Latent Optimization: Proposed Method

-To overcome the domain gap problem, we leverage the robust visual comprehension abilities of pre-trained diffusion models.
-A key observation in our work is that pre-trained Stable Diffusion models exhibit a high degree of domain in-variance in their cross-attention maps.
-Given a suitable prompt, the model can efficiently identify regions in the image corresponding to concept features mentioned in the prompt, as visualized in the right part of Fig.~\ref{fig:pipeline}.
+To address the domain gap issue, we leverage the strong visual understanding capabilities of pre-trained diffusion models.
+A key observation in our work is that pre-trained Stable Diffusion models exhibit notable domain invariance in its cross-attention maps.
+Given an appropriate text prompt, the model can effectively localize regions in an image that correspond to the semantic concepts described in the prompt—regardless of whether the image is a sketch or a photo, as visualized in the right part of Fig.~\ref{fig:pipeline}.

 We present two sets of attention maps for visualization.
 The left column includes cross-attention maps for a real cat and a sketch of a cat, while the right column includes maps for a real koala and an edge map of a koala, shown in inverted black and white.
 In the reconstruction process of a koala sketch under the text prompt \verb|"a sketch of a koala"|, cross-attention layers try to identify regions in the image resembling the concept of a \verb|sketchy koala| and is eventually presented as the cross-attention map.
 If we replace the sketch with a realistic image and substitute the word \verb|sketch| in the prompt with the word \verb|photo|, the cross-attention layers will try to find regions in the image that resemble a \verb|real koala|.

-Despite the color inversion in the edge map, the cross-attention maps still demonstrate similar behavior as in natural and sketch images, highlighting the robustness of the attention maps to variations in image domain and color inversion.
-Inspired by this mechanism, we try to overcome the domain gap by using different prompts to extract the semantic information in the reference image using cross-attention maps, as detailed in Sec.~\ref{sec:extract}.
+Despite differences in appearance and even color inversion in the edge map, the attention maps behave consistently across sketches and photos, demonstrating their robustness to domain and style variations.
+Motivated by this observation, we utilize cross-attention maps under different prompts to extract semantic information from the reference sketch, as detailed in Section~\ref{sec:extract}.